Josephus: Biography

 While being confined at Yodfat (Jotapata), Josephus claimed to have experienced a divine revelation that later led to his speech predicting Vespasian would become emperor.
 After the prediction came true, he was released by Vespasian, who considered his gift of prophecy to be divine.
 Josephus wrote that his revelation had taught him three things: that God, the creator of the Jewish people, had decided to "punish" them; that "fortune" had been given to the Romans; and that God had chosen him "to announce the things that are to come".
 To many Jews, such claims were simply self-serving.

 Josephus interpreted the destruction of the Temple as a sign that God had turned to the Romans due to Jewish sins, urging submission to Roman authority.
 However, he also believed that the covenant between God and Israel remained intact, with restoration dependent on Jewish repentance, echoing biblical interpretations of the First Temple's destruction.

-In 71 AD, he went to Rome as part of the entourage of Titus.
+In AD 71, he went to Rome as part of the entourage of Titus.
 There, he became a Roman citizen and client of the ruling Flavian dynasty.
 In addition to Roman citizenship, he was granted accommodation in the conquered Judaea and a pension.
 While in Rome and under Flavian patronage, Josephus wrote all of his known works.
 Although he only ever calls himself "Josephus" in his writings, later historians refer to him as "Flavius Josephus", confirming that he adopted the nomen Flavius from his patrons, as was the custom amongst freedmen.

 Vespasian arranged for Josephus to marry a captured Jewish woman, whom he later divorced.
 Around the year 71, Josephus married an Alexandrian Jewish woman as his third wife.
 They had three sons, of whom only Flavius Hyrcanus survived childhood.
 Josephus later divorced his third wife.
 Around 75, he married his fourth wife, a Greek Jewish woman from Crete, who was a member of a distinguished family.
 They had two sons, Flavius Justus and Flavius Simonides Agrippa.